malcolmsailor/efficient_rhythms/docs/settings.md

     <a href="#pattern_len">`pattern_len`</a>.

   - <span id="num_harmonies">**`num_harmonies`**</span>: int.
 The number
     of harmonies in the pattern.
-If a not passed, the length of
+If not passed, the length of
     <a href="#foot_pcs">`foot_pcs`</a> will be assigned to this setting.
     If <a href="#foot_pcs">`foot_pcs`</a> is not passed either, will be set to a default value of 4.